Education & Training Opportunities

 for a course, please call OCDPH Environmental Health (616) 393-5645 or email firstname.lastname@example.org.

 Certified Manager | Food Safety 101 | Norovirus Training | Concession Stand Food Safety Training | Online Videos | Additional Opportunities

-ServSafe Class offered Tuesday, June 7, 2022 at the DHS Building in Holland.
+ServSafe Classes are offered Tuesday, August 2nd and October 4th, 2022 at the DHS Building in Holland.